Asha Puthli: Career

 She continued acting with a lead role in Merchant Ivory's Savages (1972), which was screened at the 1972 Cannes Film Festival and banned in her homeland.
 Her popularity grew in Europe, where she signed a record deal with CBS.
 Her music reflected her interest in pop, rock, soul, and funk.
 She gravitated toward the glam world of Elton John and T. Rex.
 Her debut Asha Puthli (1973) was produced by Del Newman, and it included cover versions of songs by JJ Cale and Bill Withers.
 She hired Pierre LaRoche (makeup designer for David Bowie and Freddie Mercury) and photographer Mick Rock to shoot the cover.
 The album included a disco version of "I Am a Song" by Neil Sedaka.

 Her third solo album, The Devil is Loose (1976), was called an instant classic by The New York Times.
 Music critic Robert Palmer called her singing "extraordinary".
 Thom Jurek of AllMusic called it " a masterpiece of snakey, spaced-out soul and pre-mainstream disco."

 Puthli interviewed Gayatri Devi, the Maharani of Jaipur, for Warhol's Interview magazine in 1977.

 Her sense of fashion brought her visibility.
 She was a fixture at Studio 54 and dressed by designers Michaele Vollbracht and Manolo Blahnik and photographed by Richard Avedon and Francesco Scavullo.

 By the end of the decade, she returned to acting and had a lead role in Bruno Corbucci's The Gang That Sold America (1979).

 Puthli's music never quite found a place in the American mainstream, despite having sold well in Europe.
 In the 1980s, she went into semi-retirement.
 She sang on Hey Diwani, Hey Diwani by Dum Dum Project in 2001 and Asana Vol. 3 by Bill Laswell in 2003.
 In 2005, she returned to the UK charts with "Looking Glass" from the album Fear of Magnetism by Stratus.

 In August 2006, Puthli headlined Central Park Summerstage in New York City on an eclectic bill with DJ Spooky, Talvin Singh, Outernational, and Prefuse 73, and special guests Dewey Redman and Dres (rapper) of the hip-hop group Black Sheep.

 In 2020, she was a featured collaborator on Italian singer Gabriel Grillotti's single "Je Crois C'est Ça L'amour."

 In 2021, British independent label Mr Bongo Records reissued her 1976 album The Devil is Loose, and followed it up with a 20-track anthology in 2022.

-She performed at the We Out Here music festival at St. Giles, UK in August 2024.
+In 2024, she performed at Glastonbury Festival, aged 79.
+She also performed at the We Out Here music festival at St. Giles, England, in August 2024.

 On July 23, 2025, Puthli once again headlined Central Park Summerstage in New York City.
+On March 7, 2026 she performed as a guest artist with Gorillaz (along with Anoushka Shankar and Black Thought) on Saturday Night Live.

+On March 8, 2026, Asha Puthli and Say She She released the collaborative single "Pawa!".